Primary Navigation Mobile

 • High-performance AMG models guzzle fuel

 The E-Class Estate’s engine range is extensive and wide-ranging, and that’s reflected in the huge range of fuel consumption, CO2 and miles per pound figures.
-The latter ranges from 3.3 - 24.1, which is a huge variance and can be explained by the existence of both super-efficient plug-in hybrid models and gas-guzzling performance models fitted with V8 engines.
+The latter ranges from 3.3 - 24.1, which is a huge variance and can be explained by the existence of both super-efficient hybrid models and gas-guzzling performance models fitted with V8 engines.

 Most buyers will opt for the E 220 d, which uses a 2.0-litre diesel engine and returns an impressive (for such a large vehicle) 50.5mpg.
 It’s likely to return close to those numbers, too – with plenty of power meaning you don’t need to work the engine too hard.